DanielOaks/BA-4chan-thread-archiver/README.rst

 * Download a JSON dump of thread comments using the 4chan API.
 * Download the HTML page
 * Convert links in HTML to use the downloaded images
+* Download CSS and convert HTML to use them
 * Keep downloading until 404 (with a user-set delay)
 * Can be restarted at any time